johanneswuerbach/backstage-plugin-techdocs-addon-mermaid/README.md

    3. Commit and push.
    4. Register the catalog-info.yaml for your branch instead (keep in mind any security changes required for your personal access token).
    5. Iterate changes to markdown and changes to the plugin.

+### Merging Pull Requests

+1. Change the minor or patch version in package.json depending on the type of change.
+2. Run `yarn install`
+3. Commit and start a PR of your fork's branch.